 Your children need you to be present, undistracted, and listening.

 I have to admit, I have enjoyed the school schedule here on sabbatical because my children all come home at different times.
-Bria gets home around 2:30 and I have time to talk with just her before Chloe arrives around 3:00.
-I can turn my attention to Chloe for a half hour and then Sophia gets home at 3:30.
+My oldest gets home around 2:30 and I have time to talk with just her before my middle daughter arrives around 3:00.
+I can turn my attention to her for a half hour and then my youngest gets home at 3:30.
 The staggered schedule has done wonders for my ability to give my undivided attention to each child individually.